caseybetts/SciTec_LSTM_Challenge/readme.md

 ### Inference

-To run inference on a test CSV file, use the inference.py script:
+To run inference on a test CSV file, use the inference.py script.
+Unlabled test data is located here: `/data/test.csv`

 ```bash
 python inference.py --input <path_to_test_csv> --output <path_to_output_csv>